velvia/presentations/2014-filodb/filodb.md

 ---

-## It's like Parquet on Cassandra

-- You can actually write to, update, replace data elements easily - works well with at-least-once data pipelines
-- Parquet won't let you add, delete, replace columns easily, or give you versioning
-- All the advantages of Cassandra over HDFS: simplicity, HA, cross-datacenter replication
-- Scales much better for large numbers of versions or datasets
-- OTOH, with versioning, achieving data locality is much harder
-- For now, no nested structures (possible in future)

----

 ## Wait, but I thought Cassandra was columnar?

 - Cassandra/CQL groups values from each logical row together.
 See [this explanation](http://www.slideshare.net/DataStax/understanding-how-cql3-maps-to-cassandras-internal-data-structure).